-Although, certainly, there are issues with female CrossFitters being scrutinized for their muscles, Libby is one of the women whose participation in the CrossFit movement is slowly working to shift female body ideals away from thigh-gap skinny, toward strong and healthy.
-While some would say this is still problematic, as any body ideal will be unattainable for many, it is most importantly changing perceptions of what it means to be a woman and of what women are capable of.
+Although there certainly are issues with female CrossFitters being scrutinized for their muscles, Libby is one of the women whose participation in the CrossFit movement is slowly working to shift female body ideals away from thigh-gap skinny, toward strong and healthy.
+While some would say this is still problematic, as any body ideal will be unattainable for many, it is most importantly changing and broadening perceptions of what it means to be a woman and of what women are capable of.
 Libby’s presence in advertising is pushing the boundaries of the ideal female body type.
 Libby along with other high-profile CrossFit women, is helping to redefine what it means to be a female athlete and challenging gender roles.
-“Women can be strong but…feminine” (L. DiBiase).
+“Women can be strong but . . . feminine” (L. DiBiase).

 Libby’s physique is a product of hard work at the gym as